ShareX/sharex.github.io/changelog/index.md

 ---

 ### [ShareX 8.4.0](https://github.com/ShareX/ShareX/releases/tag/v8.4.0) - 2013-11-20

-This update is focused on performance improvements and features additions to image effects and watermark.
-These changes break backward compatibility.
-Therefore image effects and watermark settings will be reset.

 * Added new drawings category to image effects for be able to add background, border, checkerboard, image and text (watermark)
 * Added new image adjustment effects: black & white, polaroid and sepia